COR1999/one-byte-of-a-bakers-dozen/README.md

     3. I checked on mobile to see that everything was working correctly.

+I ran into some problems trying to get blueprints to work and i solved this problem by changing how i initlised my DB i ran into some problems with basic html i solved them by googling

 ## Deployment
 I used [Live Server](https://github.com/ritwickdey/vscode-live-server) on my windows PC and once I was happy I committed to github to check that everything ran smoothly there as well.